Quick-start tutorial with LXD

 Define our user data

 Now that LXD is set up, we can define our user data.
-Create the following file on your local filesystem at /tmp/my-user-data:
+Create a file on your local filesystem at /tmp/my-user-data and populate it with this content:

 #cloud-config